stormblog/sircmpwn.github.io/_posts/2017-03-15-How-I-learned-to-stop-worrying-and-love-C.md

 enough rope to hang yourself with, you can use it for magical purposes.
 You must not do this.
 Be a muggle.

 **Recognize and avoid dangerous patterns**.
-Do not use fixed size buffers[^2] - always calculate how much space you'll need and allocate it.
+Do not use fixed size buffers with variable sized data - always calculate how much space you'll need and allocate it.
 Read the man pages for functions you use and handle their failure modes.
 Immediately convert unsafe user input into sanitized C structures.
 If you later have to present this data to the user, keep it in C structures until the last possible moment.
 Learn of and use extra care around sensitive functions like strcat.

 Writing C is sometimes like handling a gun.
 Guns are important tools, but accidents with them can be very bad.
 You treat guns with care: you don't point